haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/service-contracts/service-to-web-service.md

 </div>

 <h2 id="configuration-options">webapi.xml configuration options</h2>
-<p>To define web API components, set these attributes on these XML elements in the
+<p>To define web API 组件, set these attributes on these XML elements in the
    <code>webapi.xml</code> configuration file, as follows:
 </p>
 <table style="width:100%">